learn-co-curriculum/python-programming-univbasics-the-variable-lookup-expression/README.md

 > numbers!

-And then at some random moment the baby repeats the (bare word) name: `MAMA`.
+And then at some random moment the baby repeats the (bare word) name: `mama`.
 Suddenly the parents stream tears of joy.
 With a bit more practice baby will be learning from "Sesame Street," from parents and friends, to grow their world of bare-words so that they can have richer experiences in the world.